projf/projf-explore/demos/mandelbrot/README.md

 ### Resolution

-To change the render resolution you need to adjust three things in `top_mandel`:
+To change the render resolution, you need to adjust the following in `top_mandel.sv`:

 1. The rendering step parameter: `STEP`
 2. The framebuffer dimensions: